benhubsch/Directory-Search/README.md

 ## Installation

 Installation is most easily done using the setup.py file that can be found in this repository.
-However, installation does depend on the [Click library](https://github.com/pallets/click) for user configuration options.
+However, installation does depend on the [Click library](https://github.com/pallets/click) for user configuration options (common file paths, favorite text editor, etc.).
 If you haven't already installed it, then go ahead and install that before proceeding with the following commands on the command line:

 ```
 $ python3 setup.py